g-karthik/BooleanMinimizer/README.md

 BooleanMinimizer
 ================

-A partial implementation of the Quine-McCluskey Algorithm to minimize Boolean expressions.
+A partial implementation of the Quine-McCluskey Algorithm to minimize Boolean expressions; developed for the Digital Design course at IIT Patna.

-en.wikipedia.org/wiki/Quine–McCluskey_algorithm

-Developed for the Digital Design course at IIT Patna.
+Wiki article on the Quine-McCluskey Algorithm: en.wikipedia.org/wiki/Quine–McCluskey_algorithm